 TNC has always been about tangible, lasting results.
 Sustainable funding with new tools in an increasingly complex world is critical to achieving them, and we are looking forward to seeing Africa leading the way.

 Nature.org: Is there anything that the average person who can’t book a trip to Africa can do to help right now?

 We’ve launched the Africa Wildlife Conservancies Crisis Fund to support at least 17 conservation properties in Kenya, Namibia, Tanzania, and Zambia that rely on tourism revenue to cover essential activities such as wildlife security, habitat management, community outreach, and more.
 By bridging the gap of an anticipated $3 million budget shortfall this year, we can all help ensure that our progress to date is not lost.
 We have had an outstanding response from our Africa supporters who are committed to doing more at this time, and we hope others can join us.
-Please consider making a donation online, or email Cori Messinger at email@example.com for more information.
+Please consider making a donation online, or email Cori Messinger at firstname.lastname@example.org for more information.

 - Poachers Kill More Rhinos as Coronavirus Halts Tourism to Africa (The New York Times)

 - The Coronavirus Lockdown Is a Threat for Many Animals, Not a Blessing (Wired)

 - Conservationists Fear African Animal Poaching Will Increase During COVID-19 Pandemic (ABC News)